 Humidifier tank cleaning cartridges like Protec humidifier cleaning balls can also be used for enjoying safe and nontoxic humid air.

+Compatible with most brands and humidifier models, this offers easier humidifier tank cleaning in an automated way.
 These are also effective enough to reduce up to 99% of mold and algae growth and bacteria that cause an odor in a humidifier device.

 3- Natural White Distilled Vinegar

+White distilled vinegar can be added to the water while you plan to operate the device mold-free.
 You just need to add vinegar to the humidifier water and run it for half an hour before operating it.

 This homemade humidifier water treatment acts as a natural disinfectant, sterilizer as well as deodorizer that helps in minimizing the mineral build-up and disinfection.